Sustainability

 Working Towards Net Zero

-Suppliers are also as local as possible to keep transportation distances to a minimum. e.g. the hemp seed oil used to seal bowls and plates is produced just across the Thames in Oxfordshire.
-As well as this for every product sold a tree is planted.
+- Suppliers are as local as possible to keep transportation distances to a minimum. e.g. the hemp seed oil used to seal bowls and plates is produced just across the Thames in Oxfordshire.

 The sustainable Toy Story